kaw393939/user_management/features.md

   - Implement API endpoints for event management with BREAD operations.
   - Create database models and schemas for storing event information.
   - Implement authorization checks to ensure only managers and admins can create and manage events.
-  - Provide a user-friendly frontend interface for event management.
 - **Optional Enhancements:**
   - Implement event registration functionality for users to sign up for events.
   - Add event categories and tags for better organization and searchability.